 THE basics

-Unlike NFL Europe, whose team rosters consisted of mostly American players, there are restrictions to the number of international players allowed on rosters in the ELF.
+Unlike NFL Europe, whose team rosters consisted of mostly American players, there are restrictions to the number of international players allowed on rosters in the EFA.
 This allows there to be a bigger focus given to homegrown players and developing European talent in American Football.

 paris, france